raytroop/multithreaded-histogram-equalization-cpp/README.md

+Just build with CMake, all credits to [multithreaded-histogram-equalization-cpp](https://github.com/akanimax/multithreaded-histogram-equalization-cpp)

+---
 # multithreaded-histogram-equalization-cpp
 Explanatory Code for performing Histogram Equalization on Images for contrast improvement.
 The code uses OpenCV in C++ for image read/write and uses pthread for multithreading